 Customer

 Adcock envisions that by 2030, Figure will expand its reach to retail consumers, targeting 2.3 billion households globally, while also addressing the needs of the 700 million elderly individuals requiring at-home care.
-In the even longer run, Figure expects use cases to emerge in off-world applications.
+In the longer run, Figure expects use cases to emerge in off-world applications.

 Source: Figure